adamlilith/enmSdm/README.md

 * `coordPrecision`: Calculate maximum possible coordinate precision
 * `dmsToDecimal`: Convert degrees-minutes-seconds to decimal
 * `elimCellDups`: Eliminate duplicate points in each cell of a raster
-* `getCRS`: Return a proj4string (coordinate reference system string) using a nikname
+* `getCRS`: Return a proj4string (coordinate reference system string) using a nickname
 * `longLatRasters`: Generate rasters with values of longitude/latitude for cell values
 * `pointDist`: Geographic distance between set(s) of points
 * `sampleRast` and `sampleRastStrat`: Sample raster with/out replacement and possibly in a stratified manner